 Once I tried Boursin cheese, I seriously couldn’t get enough and I started buying it EVERY FRIDAY NIGHT.
 My infatuation actually turned into a bit of an obsession.
 I finally understood why my friend had apologized.

 These days I don’t eat as much Boursin cheese as I did at the beginning and although I'm still madly in love with the stuff, I guess the infatuation just settled into a kind of deeper, less obsessive fondness.
 This is a cheese that I want in my life for the long run; I’m interested in a long-term relationship.
 And therefore, I need to indulge in moderation.
-If you also love Boursin cheese a well as pickles, then give this Boursin stuffed pickle a try!
+If you also love Boursin cheese a well as pickles, and you're looking for recipes with pickles or Boursin cheese appetizers, then give this Boursin stuffed pickle a try for your next party!

 📋 Boursin Stuffed Pickles Recipe